Many newborns have minor injuries during birth.

 Fractures of multiple bones can occur in newborns with certain genetic conditions in which the bones are very fragile.

 The newborn’s skin may have minor injuries after delivery, especially areas that receive pressure during contractions or that first emerge from the birth canal during delivery.
 Instruments needed for delivery, such as forceps Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
 It is inserted... read more , can injure the skin.
 Swelling and bruising may occur around the eyes and on the face during face-first deliveries and on the genitals after breech deliveries (see Abnormal Presentations Abnormal Presentations Position refers to whether the fetus is facing rearward (toward the woman’s back—that is, face down when the woman lies on her back) or forward (face up).
-Presentation refers to the part of... read more ).
+It’s important to check the baby’s... read more ).
 No treatment for these bruises is needed.

 Use of instruments during delivery and stress on the newborn (such as caused by asphyxia) can injure the fat under the skin (called subcutaneous fat necrosis of the newborn).
 This skin injury can look like red, firm, raised areas on the trunk, arms, thighs, or buttocks.
 This type of injury usually resolves on its own over weeks to months.